 Certain lifestyle changes can help manage high blood pressure effectively.
 These include:

-2. Eat fruits and vegetables
+2. Eating fruits and vegetables

 4. Apart from these, one must quit smoking and limit alcohol intake to prevent long-term complications of high blood pressure.